noaione/comix-neo/README.md

 **Disclaimer**<br />
 I'm not advocating the use to pirate stuff, this tools only helps you to backup your comics into your disk only in the highest quality possible!

+The reason I create this version is because I want to consolidate the script better for expansion.

+## Improvements
+- Logging system (and better console output)
+- Using click for the CLI for better expansion
+- Multi-export type support (ongoing)
+- Cleaner code in general

 ## Requirements
 - Python 3.7+
 - [Poetry](https://python-poetry.org/docs/)